Skip to content

 5. Custom HTTP Headers

 In some enterprise or proxy scenarios, the model provider requires additional HTTP headers (for example, organization ID, tenant routing, or custom authentication).
-The Model module supports setting headers in three reliable ways that apply to all model requests, including non-streaming, streaming, file upload, and batch APIs.
+The Model module supports setting headers in several reliable ways.

 Recommended order: